GraphVec: Cross-Domain Graph Vectorization for Graph-Level Representation Learning: More Results

-Figure \ref{fig:number_pretrain} shows the change of classification accuracy when the number of datasets used in pre-training increases from $1$ to $4$.
-We can see that with more datasets used in pre-training, the performance in downstream tasks becomes better.
-This result indicates that the generalization ability of graph embeddings generated by our GraphVec-FM can benefit from the increase in the number of training datasets, which is an important capability for GFM.
-It can also be observed that even using model pre-trained on only 1 dataset, GraphVec-FM still outperforms other baselines shown in Table \ref{tab:fewshot_res}.
+Figure \ref{fig:number_pretrain} shows the change of classification accuracy when the number of datasets used in pretraining increases from $1$ to $4$.
+We can see that with more datasets used in pretraining, the performance in downstream tasks becomes better.
+This result indicates that the generalization ability of graph embeddings generated by our GraphVec can benefit from the increase in the number of training datasets, which is an important capability for cross domain pretrained graph model.
+It can also be observed that even using model pretrained on only 1 dataset, GraphVec still outperforms other baselines shown in Table \ref{tab:fewshot_res}.